BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

-Install the relevant singularity images.
+Install the relevant Singularity images.

 ```